ludios/nixos-infect/README.md

 inoperable.
 Use with caution and preferably only on newly-provisioned systems.

-*WARNING NB*: This script wipes out the targeted host's root filesystem when it runs to completion.
-Any errors halt execution.
-It's advised to run with `bash -x` to help debug, as often a failed run leaves the system in an inconsistent state, requiring a rebuild (in DigitalOcean panel: Droplet Settings -> "Destroy" -> "Rebuild from original").
+This script uses the [NIXOS_LUSTRATE mechanism](https://github.com/NixOS/nixpkgs/pull/17784)
+to finish the installation.
+After reboot, the old contents of the host's root filesystem are moved to `/old-root`.

 *TO USE:*
 - Add any custom config you want (see notes below)